-By far the most common cause of hair loss in men is androgenetic alopecia, also referred to as “male pattern” or “common” baldness.
+The most common cause of hair loss in men is androgenetic alopecia, also referred to as “male pattern” or “common” baldness.
 It is caused by the effects of the male hormone dihydrotestosterone (DHT) on genetically susceptible scalp hair follicles.
-DHT causes male hair loss by shortening the growth, or anagen, phase of the hair cycle, causing miniaturization (decreased size) of the follicles and producing progressively shorter, finer hairs until they eventually disappear.
-Read more about the Causes of Hair Loss In Men.
+DHT causes male hair loss by shortening the growth, or “anagen,” phase of the hair cycle, which results in the follicles producing progressively shorter, finer hairs, a process called miniaturization.
+With prolonged exposure to DHT, the genetically susceptible follicles eventually disappear leaving a bald scalp.
+Click here to read an in-depth review of the Causes of Hair Loss In Men.

 The Norwood classification, published in 1975 by Dr. O’tar Norwood, is the most widely used classification for hair loss in men.

 It defines two major observable patterns of hair loss and several less common types.
 In the regular Norwood pattern, two areas of hair loss — a bi-temporal recession and thinning crown — gradually enlarge and coalesce until the entire front, top, and crown (vertex) of the scalp are bald.
 Click here to visit our page on the Classification of Hair Loss in Men.

 The diagnosis of androgenetic alopecia in men is generally straightforward.
 It is made by observing a “patterned” distribution of hair loss and confirmed by observing the presence of miniaturized hair in the areas of thinning.

 Miniaturization can be observed using a diagnostic instrument called a video densitometer.
 Click here to read about the Diagnosis of Hair Loss in Men.